LaunchCodeEducation/aws-basics/content/configurations/account-creation/index.md

 ### Billing Information

-{{% notice "red" Warning %}}
+{{% notice warning %}}
 Please note that it states the following when completing the billing page:

-"We will not charge you for usage below AWS Free Tier limits.
-We may temporarily hold up to $1 USD (or an equivalent amount in local currency) as a pending transaction for 3-5 days to verify your identity."
+"_We will not charge you for usage below AWS Free Tier limits.
+We may temporarily hold up to $1 USD (or an equivalent amount in local currency) as a pending transaction for 3-5 days to verify your identity_."
 {{% /notice %}}

 ![AWS Account Billing Information](pictures/billing-information.png?classes=border)